maxmarinich/react-alice-carousel/README.md

 * `showSlideIndex` : Boolean, default `false` - Show slide info

+* `preventEventOnTouchMove` : Boolean, default `false` - Prevent the browser's touchmove event when carousel is swiping

 * `onSlideChange` : Function - Fired when the event object is changing / returns event object

 * `onSlideChanged` : Function - Fired when the event object was changed / returns event object